Selection of Participants

 1. Complete the Honors' section of PSYC 494 (Capstone in Psychology).
 This involves developing, completing, and presenting an independent research project supervised by a faculty member.

 2. Maintain a 3.5 GPA overall, and in Psychology.

-3. Participate in research under faculty supervision for at least one semester (this must be done for at least 3 hours course credit under PSYCH 491 - Research in Psychology).
+3. Participate in research under faculty supervision for at least one semester (this must be done for at least 3 hours course credit under PSYCH 491 - Research in Psychology) before graduating.

-4. Complete at least one semester of field study (must be done for at least 3 hours course credit under PSYC 493 - Field Study in Psychology).
+4. Complete at least one semester of field study (must be done for at least 3 hours course credit under PSYC 493 - Field Study in Psychology) before graduating.

 Members of psychology's honors academy are often interested in graduate study.
 The following courses are not requirements, but are recommended for anyone interested in attending graduate school: